 Airtight Plastic Bags

-A simple ziplock bag or similar will prevent moisture from building up on your camera and lenses when coming from shooting outside in the cold.
-The cooler equipment attracts moisture from the warmer air inside but if you place your camera in an airtight plastic bag, it’ll allow it to warm up slowly without building up condensation.
+A simple ziplock bag or similar airtight bag will prevent moisture from building up on your camera and lenses when coming inside after shooting in the cold.
+The cooler equipment attracts moisture from the warmer air inside, but if you place your camera in an airtight plastic bag, it’ll warm up slowly without building up condensation.